Sai-Kaushik-sk/Diabetes_Prediction_SVM/README.md

 ## Introduction:

 Developed a machine learning model to predict whether a person is diabetic or non-diabetic using a Support Vector Machine (SVM), a supervised learning algorithm widely used for classification tasks.
-The model was implemented in Python, leveraging libraries such as pandas for data manipulation, NumPy for numerical computations, and scikit-learn for building and evaluating the model.
+The model was implemented in Python using VS Code as the IDE, leveraging libraries such as pandas for data manipulation, NumPy for numerical computations, and scikit-learn for building and evaluating the model.

 ## At a glance: